-These sori contain the sporangia where spores are formed and from whence they are dispensed.
+These sori contain the sporangia where spores are formed and dispensed.
 On the Kidney fern the sporangia are housed in the stalks clearly visible in the image of a mature Kidney fern frond below.

 About the Kidney Fern – Hymenophyllum nephrophyllum

-This fern is native to New Zealand and not likely to be confused with any other.
+This native fern is found only in New Zealand and not likely to be confused with any other.
 Its unique shape sets it apart from other NZ ferns.
 Hymenophyllum nephrophyllum is a creeping fern that tends to form mats on tree trunks, rocks and on the ground.
 The shiny green fronds can be anything from around 17mm long x 25mm wide to 65mm x 105mm wide.1

 As seems to often be the case, the Kidney fern has cycled through several names before settling on Hymenophyllum nephrophyllum.
 This fern belongs to the Hymenophyllaceae 2 family.
 The first part of the scientific name indicates the genus – Hymenophyllum.3 The second half is apparently derived from the Greek ‘nephro’ meaning ‘kidney-shaped’ and ‘phyllus’ meaning ‘leaved’ – a reference to the shape of the frond.4